Lattice points in elliptic paraboloids: Some -results

 Let us start considering first the two-dimensional parabolic region $\mathcal{P}_2$ introduced in \S2.
 The simple estimate $\mathcal{N}_2(R) - |\mathcal{P}_2|R^2 = \Omega\big(R^{1/2}\big)$, already contained in \cite{popov}, follows by noting that for some values of $R$ there are at least $\Omega\big(R^{1/2}\big)$ points lying on the boundary of $R\mathcal{P}_2$.\footnote{For clarity we denote throughout this section by $R\mathcal{K}$ the image of the set $\mathcal{K}$ under the homothety with respect to the origin and scale factor $R$.} Indeed, given any positive integer $M$, let $R = M^2$ and consider the points $\big(kM,\pm(M^2-k^2)\big)$ with $-M\le k\le M$.
 The following more precise one-sided $\Omega$-results are a consequence of Corollaries~\ref{prime4k1} and~\ref{classn}.

 \begin{proposition} The error term $\mathcal{E}(R) = \mathcal{N}_2(R)-|\mathcal{P}_2|R^2$ satisfies

 \end{proposition}

 \begin{proof} The first statement follows by taking $N$ a square in Corollary~\ref{prime4k1}.
-For the second one we remark that there are infinitely many primes $p\equiv 3\pmod{4}$ satisfying $h(-p)/\sqrt{p}\gg \log\log p$ (this is the main result of \cite{BaChEr}).
+For the second one we remark that the main result of \cite{BaChEr} asserts that there are infinitely many primes $p\equiv 3\pmod{4}$ satisfying $h(-p)/\sqrt{p}\gg \log\log p$.
 It suffices to take $N = p$ for any such prime $p$ in Corollary~\ref{classn}. \end{proof}

 The upper bound $h(-d)/\sqrt{d} \ll \log\log{d}$ is known to hold under the generalized Riemann hypothesis \cite{littlewood}.
 Any hope to obtain a better $\Omega_-$-result from Corollary~\ref{classn} therefore must take advantage of the sum of class numbers, and for this we need uniform lower bounds over certain families of discriminants.
 Fortunately Heath-Brown proved an astonishing result that, in some way, shows the absence of exceptional zeros for large multiples of some primes in a fixed set \cite{HeBr2}.
 Even more astonishing is the short and elementary proof of this fact.
 In its original form (see \cite{blomer} for an enhaced version with the same proof) the result claims that if $S$ is a fixed set of more than $505^2$ odd primes then for any sufficiently large integer $d$ there exists a prime $p_d \in S$ satisfying $L(1,\chi_{-p_dd}) \gg (\log d)^{-1/9}$.
 Using this we prove the following one-sided $\Omega$-result: